KVision

 Integrating With React Components

 Although KVision offers a rich set of different components, there will be occasions when you will need to use something that KVision does not offer.
-Fortunately both KVision and Kotlin/JS ecosystem allows you to include any NPM dependencies in your project.
+Fortunately both KVision and Kotlin/JS ecosystem allows you to include any dependencies in your project.
 And KVision has full support for embedding external React components inside your application.
 React components are standardized, so it's fairly easy to learn how to use them.

 Dependencies